 Her time in France also has her reflecting more on her own Hmong identify, Lee says, noting that the research project is “a great way for me touch roots with my Hmong culture, heritage and language.”

 For example, Lee, a studio arts major with an emphasis in photography from Wausau, was confident in her Hmong language skills but still found herself struggling to communicate in Hmong during the interviews in France.

-“I thought I definitely was very good at speaking Hmong but coming here, I found that lot of the people are fluent in Hmong and it’s difficult for me to speak Hmong to them the way I’d like,” Lee says.
+“I thought I definitely was very good at speaking Hmong, but coming here, I found that a lot of the people are fluent in Hmong and it’s difficult for me to speak Hmong to them the way I’d like,” Lee says.
 “Also, as a Hmong American woman, I have reflected on how different Hmong French women are and how successful they’ve been here.”

 As a Hmong American born in a refugee camp, Pha says the stories people are sharing with the researchers during their interviews in France are especially meaningful.

 “The things we’re learning are really moving,” Pha says.
 “I’m always on a journey to better myself by learning about my own people's history.
 So, learning about and hearing these stories has changed me.

 “It’s made me reflect on what it means to learn about history and to learn from history and to create better and positive changes for myself as a person, as a teacher and as a scholar.
 I will bring these experiences back to the classroom to teach my students about Hmong people’s lives in France and the U.S. and around the world.”